Blaize-Egelhof/HangMan/README.md

 ![HangMan and Random Word Starting Screen](https://github.com/Blaize-Egelhof/HangMan/blob/main/readme-images/startgame-screen.png)

-If a user guess's a 1 character letter correctly , the user is informed and the random word is updated and the guess'd letter is filled in accordingly, the user doesnt lose an attempt and HangMan is unaffected.
+If a user guesses a 1 character letter correctly , the user is informed and the random word is updated and the guessed letter is filled in accordingly, the user doesnt lose an attempt and HangMan is unaffected.

 ![Starting Screen when answer is correct](https://github.com/Blaize-Egelhof/HangMan/blob/main/readme-images/startgame-correct-guess.png)

-If the user guess's incorrectly , the user is informed and loses an attempt, affecting HangMan and displaying his current status to users.
+If the user guesses incorrectly , the user is informed and loses an attempt, affecting HangMan and displaying his current status to users.

 ![Starting Screen when answer is incorrect](https://github.com/Blaize-Egelhof/HangMan/blob/main/readme-images/startgame-incorrect-guess.png)